CenturyLinkCloud/PublicKB/AppFog/setup-custom-domain-for-appfog-app.md

 ### Setting Up DNS with 3rd Party Provider

 In order for users to access your application at the custom domain there needs to be a DNS (domain name service) entry that describes how to route traffic to AppFog.
 AppFog's external IP addresses are not static and should not be used for a DNS A Record.
 At your DNS provider create a redirect(302) from your root domain `<YOUR_DOMAIN>` routing to `www.<YOUR_DOMAIN>`.
 For this example, `myapp.sudomesandwich.io` will redirect to `www.myapp.sudomesandwich.io`.
 This is a fairly standard tool that DNS services provide.
 If you don’t see an option for it at your domain host, contact their support services and they may be able to do that for you.
 Once the root domain redirect is established, you then can map a CNAME record pointing to AppFog.
-Depending on the region your app is deployed either create the CNAME Record directing to `hello-node.uswest.appfog.ctl.io.` or `hello-node.useast.appfog.ctl.io.` For instance, to map `www.myapp.sudomesandwich.io` in the US East region you would have a CNAME record like this:
+Depending on the region your app is deployed to either create the CNAME Record directing to `hello-node.uswest.appfog.ctl.io.` or `hello-node.useast.appfog.ctl.io.` For instance, to map `www.myapp.sudomesandwich.io` in the US East region you would have a CNAME record like this:

 `CNAME www 1 min hello-node.useast.appfog.ctl.io.`